 The Executive Director of the International Energy Agency has stated that to limit temperature rises to 2ºC, let alone the 1.5ºC scientists recommend, “We have no room to build anything that emits CO2 emissions.”
 Oxford University researchers have found that in addition to no pipeline CO2 emitting power plants being built, over 20% of current global capacity would have to be stranded to meet the goals of the Paris climate agreement.

-These projects are also represent material business risk.
-Any new credit exposure to coal power projects faces transition risk due to international efforts to meet the goals of the Paris Agreement.
+These investments also represent material business risk.
+Any new credit exposure to fossil fuels faces transition risk due to international efforts to meet the climate goals of the Paris agreement.

 - Stop financing all new coal power and mining with no exception

 - Decarbonize their portfolios by phasing out corporate and project lending and underwriting in line with the climate goals of the Paris agreement

 - Improvement of disclosure of physical and transitional climate risks in order for shareholders to better manage their own portfolios